Skip to main content

 }

-To achieve this, we need to introduce and use MongoDB's Aggregation.
-Think of this aggregation as a pipeline where documents go through multiple stages of transformations - that include grouping values together, adding computed fields or even creating virtual sub-objects.
+To get there, we reach for MongoDB’s Aggregation.
+Think of it as a pipeline.
+Documents pass through multiple stages of transformation: grouping values, adding computed fields, even building virtual sub-objects.

 db.people.aggregate([